syedzayyan/syedzayyan.github.io/content/posts/docking.md

 grep ATOM 5N2S.pdb > 5N2S_rem.pdb
 ```

-You can probably clean the receptor more with something like Chimera or BioPython.
+You can probably clean the receptor more with something like BioPython.
+In our case the receptor is attached to a cytochrome and I would very much like it gone.
+However, the cytochrome and the receptor are on the same chain.

 ### Download ADFR Suite